voletiv/mcvd-pytorch/README.md

 The experiments to reproduce the paper can be found in [/example_scripts/final/training_scripts.sh](https://github.com/voletiv/mcvd-pytorch/blob/master/example_scripts/final/training_scripts.sh) and [/example_scripts/final/sampling_scripts.sh](https://github.com/voletiv/mcvd-pytorch/blob/master/example_scripts/final/sampling_scripts.sh).

 We also provide a small notebook demo for sampling from SMMNIST: https://github.com/voletiv/mcvd-pytorch/blob/master/MCVD_demo_SMMNIST.ipynb.

+## Pretrained Checkpoints and results

+The checkpoints used for the experiments and their results can be used here: https://drive.google.com/drive/u/1/folders/15pDq2ziTv3n5SlrGhGM0GVqwIZXgebyD

 ## Configurations